Please, read general information first before proceeding to registration!

 Registration, Deadlines & Visa Information

-โข While Summit registrants are not required to register for training courses, all training registrants must register and participate in the Summit.
+⬢ While registered participants for the Summit are not required to register for training courses, all training registrants are required to register and participate in the Summit.

-โข A trainee who registers for up to 5 courses is eligible for a 3% fee waiver.
+⬢ A trainee who registers for up to five (5) courses is eligible for a 3% fee waiver.

-โข Foreign applicants are strongly encouraged to register early in order to obtain visa-support documents (such as invitation or priority letters) for timely visa processing.
+⬢ Foreign applicants are advised to take advantage of early registration to receive visa application support documents (such as an invitation letter) for timely visa issuance.

-โข The program committee is not responsible for issuing visas but will engage the U.S. Department of State regarding the significance of visa processing for participants.
-A list of confirmed registrants per country may be submitted to the State Department.
+⬢ NOTE: The Program Committee is not responsible for issuing visas.
+However, the Committee will engage the U.S. Department of State regarding the significance of visa processing.
+Supporting documents may include a priority letter upon request of the registrant.
+A comprehensive list of confirmed registrants in each country may be transmitted to the U.S. Department of State for visa processing purposes.

-โข Payments for the Summit and Training Program are generally non-refundable except for international applicants requiring a U.S. visa.
+⬢ Payment for the Summit and Training Program is generally non-refundable except for international registrants outside the United States who require a visa to attend the program.

-โข International participants must cancel at least 70 days before the program start date to be eligible for a refund.
-Early registration is advised to prevent complications.
+⬢ International participants who wish to cancel their registration must do so at least seventy (70) days before the program start date to be eligible for a refund.
+International participants are therefore advised to register early to avoid future complications.

-โข All cancellation requests must be submitted in writing and must include a valid reason with supporting documentation (such as a visa denial letter).
+⬢ All cancellation requests must be made in writing and must include a valid reason along with supporting evidence (particularly a visa denial letter for visa-applying applicants).

-โข Program administrators will support registered foreign applicants with visa application documents, but the decision to issue a visa rests solely with the U.S. embassies.
+⬢ As noted earlier, Program Administrators will support registered foreign applicants with visa application documents; however, the decision to issue a visa rests solely with the U.S. Embassy or Consulate.

-โข Participants unable to attend due to visa denial must submit the official visa rejection letter to receive a refund.
+⬢ Participants unable to attend due to visa denial must submit the official visa rejection letter to be eligible for a refund.

-โข Participants unable to attend due to a U.S. governmentโissued visa ban on their country of departure will also qualify for a refund under the stated 70-day rule.
+⬢ Participants who cannot attend due to an unforeseen visa ban issued by the U.S. Government on their country of departure will also be entitled to a refund, subject to the seventy (70)-day rule stated above.

-โข Approved cancellations will receive a 65% refund; 35% will be retained for processing, administrative, and logistics expenses.
+⬢ Approved cancellations will receive a 65% refund of the registration fee; 35% will be retained to cover processing, refund, administrative, and logistics expenses.

-โข Refunds will be processed within 30 days of request approval.
+⬢ Refunds will be processed within thirty (30) days after approval of the request.

 Visa Support and Assistance